natematias/covid-19-social-science-research/README.md

 ## How to Use the Spreadsheet
 ### Adding New Entries
-By using a Google Spreadsheet, we're able to collect a large number of contributions from many others.
-However, similar endeavors in the past week have gotten swamped and faced problems with accidental deletions and copy/paste errors.
-To minimize errors of this kind, we ask you to:
-* **Prepare** Before adding to the spreadsheet, prepare your contributions in a separate document, after reading the fields below
-* **Type** Rather than copy/pasting large blocks of text into the spreadsheet, please type out your answers.
-It's okay to paste web links
-* **Validate** Review your answers to make sure they're accurate
+Please add your entry via the Google form above rather than typing directly into the spreadsheet.

 ### Reviewing and Accessing the Spreadsheet
-To review spreadsheet contents, **please download the spreadsheet rather than reading/sorting/filtering online**.
-This will help us minimize errors and prevent disruptions to other people's ability to concentrate.
-Thanks!
+To review spreadsheet contents, **please download the spreadsheet rather than reading/sorting/filtering online** if you can.
+This will help us minimize errors and prevent the sheet from being overwhelmed with readers.

+If you do have the spreadsheet, please **close the tab when you are finished** so other people can view it.

 ## Responsibility to Update
-Please, if you add an entry to this spreadsheet, we ask that you take responsibility to update the link as the status of your project changes.
+Please, if you add an entry, we ask that you take responsibility to update the link as the status of your project changes.
+You can make changes directly to the spreadsheet (but be careful not to over-write other entries).
 Thanks!

 ---